The Mystery of a Hansom Cab (novel): Adaptations

 A parody edition, titled The Mystery of a Wheelbarrow (1888), is attributed to a W. Humer Ferguson.
 The same year, it was adapted for the stage by Arthur Law.

 The Mystery of a Hansom Cab (1911) is a film produced by Amalgamated Pictures, an Australian adaptation of the book.

 In 1915, the book was again adapted into a film with screenplay by Eliot Stannard.
 Directed by Harold Weston, the film starred the actors Milton Rosmer, Fay Temple, A. V. Bramble, James Dale and Arthur Walcott.

 A remake of the 1911 version of the film was produced in 1925, in Australia.
 Made by Pyramid Pictures, The Mystery of a Hansom Cab cast included Arthur Shirley, Grace Glover, Godfrey Cass, Cora Warner and Isa Crossley.

 The Mystery of a Hansom Cab was a 1935 reissue of the 1925 Australian silent film.
 It was released by Pathescope.

+The book was read out on ABC radio in 1954.

 A six-part radio serial adaptation was broadcast on the BBC Light Programme from 2 November to 7 December 1958.

 The Melbourne television station GTV-9 produced a version of the play in 1962, adapted by Barry Pree, as part of The General Motors Hour.

 Michael Rodger adapted the story as a stage play in 1990 and a radio promotion in 1991 by Queensland Performing Arts Trust.

 Burberry Entertainment, in association with the Australian Broadcasting Corporation, produced a telemovie adaptation which was premiered on 28 October 2012 and stars John Waters, Oliver Ackland, Helen Morse and Jessica De Gouw.

+A German translation of the novel appeared in 1895 under the title "Das Geheimnis eines Fiakers", shifting the setting of the story from Melbourne to Vienna and also changing the names of the characters.
+This adaptation was re-published in a modernized version by Hainer Plaul in the German Democratic Republic in 1984 under the title "Das Geheimnnis des Fiakers".